boyonk913/tf2-bot-kicker/README.md

 ### I wanna know more!
 You can also look in `./code.py` where I commented on what every piece of code does, so you can look in detail on how it works.

+## HELP!
+IT DOESN'T WORK!
+Oh no!
+Look through the bugtracker and see if your issue can be found there.
+If not, consider [https://github.com/boyonkgit/tf2-bot-kicker/issues/new](creating an issue) and I'll try and get back to you.

+## I WANT TO CONTRIBUTE TO / ADAPT / CHANGE THE CODE
+Amazing!
+All help is appreciated!
+Consider forking the project and changing what you believe needs to be changed.
+Make sure you follow [https://github.com/boyonkgit/tf2-bot-kicker/blob/main/LICENSE.md](the license)